Marine and Coastal Ecosystems: Marine Biodiversity

 Increase The Economic Benefits From Sustainable Use of Marine Resources

-By 2030, increase the financial advantages to little island developing States and least developed nations from the practical utilization of marine assets, including through reasonable administration of fisheries, hydroponics, and the travel industry.
+By 2030, the financial advantages to little island developing states and least developed nations will be increased from the practical utilization of marine assets, including through reasonable administration of fisheries, hydroponics, and the travel industry.

 -